Skip to content

 Local ./CLAUDE.local.md Just you (current project, gitignored) Personal project-specific preferences

-Claude Code loads all four in order of increasing specificity.
-More specific instructions appear later in the assembled context, giving them higher effective priority.
+Claude Code loads all four by increasing specificity.
+More specific instructions appear later in the assembled context and take priority.

-User (~/.claude/CLAUDE.md): Personal workflow preferences that apply regardless of project — response format, editor conventions, tool access.
+User (~/.claude/CLAUDE.md): personal workflow preferences for any project — response format, editor conventions, tool access.
 Not version-controlled; does not affect teammates.

-Local (./CLAUDE.local.md): Personal project-specific preferences, not checked into version control.
-Add CLAUDE.local.md to .gitignore manually, or run /init and choose the personal option to have Claude Code add it for you (docs).
+Local (./CLAUDE.local.md): personal project-specific preferences, not checked into version control.
+Add CLAUDE.local.md to .gitignore manually, or run /init and choose the personal option to have Claude Code add it for you (memory setup docs).
 Use it for sandbox URLs, personal test data, or per-machine settings.

-Subdirectory CLAUDE.md files (./api/CLAUDE.md, ./frontend/CLAUDE.md, etc.): Part of the Project scope, not a separate scope.
-Claude Code walks the directory tree and loads them on demand when working in those directories, letting subprojects define their own conventions without duplicating the root file.
+Subdirectory CLAUDE.md files (./api/CLAUDE.md, ./frontend/CLAUDE.md, and so on): part of the Project scope, not a separate scope.
+Claude Code walks the directory tree and loads them on demand when you work there, letting subprojects define their own conventions without duplicating the root file.

 CLAUDE.md files should be pointers to knowledge, not knowledge dumps.
 Per Claude Code memory docs: